Are there Keto Friendly Alcoholic Beverages?

 It's a drag to ruin something you have been working hard towards with a few nights of debauchery.

-I think Keto should be viewed as a lifestyle change with the long haul in mind but if you have an event coming up quickly...ditch the drinks until you goals have been completed.
+It’s better to think of Keto as a lifestyle change with the long haul in mind but if you have an event coming up quickly…ditch the drinks until you goals have been completed.

 This means that any carbs that you haven't burned that day will be stored as fat.
 You won't be able to burn any more fat until the alcohol is processed all the way out of your system.
 If you have one glass of wine with dinner you will be fine but any more than that stops fat burning in it's tracks.